 NHS support and treatment

-The NHS provides dedicated mental health services across England that offer a range of treatment and support for those due to be discharged from the armed forces and veterans.
+The veterans’ mental health transition, intervention and liaison service offers a range of treatment and support for those due to be discharged from the armed forces and veterans.
 This includes recognising the early signs of mental health problems and providing access to early treatment and support, as well as therapeutic treatment for complex mental health difficulties and psychological trauma.

-The views of veterans and their families have helped to inform these services that build on the success of current provision and seek to provide increased access to local care and treatment across the country in a more uniformed manner.
-As part of this, the services work closely with a range of organisations to provide a complete package of care to help patients enjoy a healthy life.
+The views of veterans and their families have helped to inform this service that builds on the success of current provision and seeks to provide increased access to local care and treatment across England in a more uniformed manner.
+As part of this, the service works closely with a range of organisations to provide a complete package of care to help patients enjoy a healthy life.
 This includes, where appropriate, providing help with employment, reduction in alcohol consumption, housing and social support.

-To access these services as a veteran, patients must:
+To access the veterans’ mental health transition, intervention and liaison service as a veteran, patients must:

 - be a resident in England